-Evergreen prides itself on providing an individualized treatment for each person.
+Northpoint the Evergreen prides itself on providing an individualized treatment for each person.
 In individual therapy, you'll see your addiction on a personal level, and we'll zero in on treatment that works for you, and specifically you.

 Almost every drug rehabilitation process has a major focus on group support.
-Evergreen is no different, as group support has proven to be an important aspect of addiction treatment.
+Northpoint the Evergreen is no different, as group support has proven to be an important aspect of addiction treatment.
 But this support is not just about forcing everyone to air their dirty laundry together.

 There is an important informal support system that comes from people who understand your suffering firsthand.
 When you're recovering, you're going to have moments when you struggle.
 Having peers you can trust that have been through what you're going through is a bigger help than you can imagine.

 Believe it or not, there is a lot to learn while you're in rehab.
 The last thing we want is to get people off of drugs, only to send them back out there to get right back on them.
 That's not what real recovery is.
 Real recovery is getting clean and staying clean.

 What a good drug rehabilitation program will do is teach you about addiction and how to truly manage it.
 And even better, they'll teach you wat situations make you vulnerable to a relapse, how to avoid those situations, and what to do if you find yourself in it anyway.